3than0ls/PyAdSkipper/README.md

 `Create Shortcut` - `Yes` or `No` - If set to `Yes`, a new desktop shortcut will be created (and possibly override the previous one) in the desktop folder.
 If set to no, shortcut deletion be stopped, but the current desktop shortcut will not be deleted.

 # Packages and Python version
-PyAdSkipper runs on Python 3.8
-PyAdSkipper relies on `pywin32` for interaction with handles to the Spotify window, and `psutil` to get information about running processes.
+PyAdSkipper runs on Python 3.8, and uses Pipenv to manage dependencies PyAdSkipper relies on `pywin32` for interaction with handles to the Spotify window, and `psutil` to get information about running processes.
 PyAdSkipper also uses `pyinstaller` to compile the script into an executable, and `black` to format code, but these are developer dependencies